-7.2 Mine Facilities
+7.4 Mine Facilities

-Mine facilities will include designated temporary waste storage and collection areas, located near to areas where waste is produced including the plant site, laydown areas, camps, and other areas.
-Specific locations will be identified by the Construction and Departmental Managers, as necessary for the various Project phases with input and approval of the EM.
+Mine facilities will include designated temporary waste collection and storage areas, located near areas where waste is produced including the plant site, laydown areas, camps, and other areas.
+Specific locations will be identified by the Departmental Managers, as necessary for the various Operation phases with input and approval of the EM.